David-Ph/practice/technologies/docker/note2.md

 This is where volumes can help.

 Volumes are folders on your host machine which are mounted into the container.
 Volumes persists if a container shuts down.
 A container and write and read data from volumes

+- # Bind mounts vs volumes

+Volumes are managed by docker and bind mounts are managed by us as developers.

+Volumes are good to store data we don't need to edit like database.

+With bind mounts, docker containers will have access to the latest snapshot of our local files, which makes it good to store data we need to edit like code.